 We also tested the resighting range of the camera by photographing a banded oystercatcher decoy at four different distances: 25, 50, 75, and 100 meters.
-See the photos below.
+See the photos below (click to enlarge).

 Cape Lookout National Seashore is a site of traditional American Oystercatcher breeding habitat.
 Although relatively undeveloped, the Seashore and surrounding area still host an array of human activities.
 We are conducting research through North Carolina State University to assess the effects of human noise and activity on American Oystercatchers nesting at Cape Lookout National Seashore in North Carolina.
 Our study is focused on the effects of various forms of anthropogenic activity, including military jet overflights, vehicles, and park visitors, on the behavior, physiology, reproductive success, and survival of American Oystercatchers at Cape Lookout.
 We employed a variety of technologies including; audio recorders to monitor sound levels, video cameras to monitor oystercatcher incubating behavior and beach activity, and microphones to monitor heart rates of incubating birds, to assess effects.
 Initial results show a minimal behavioral response to aircraft, and a potential behavioral response to vehicles.